chriskyfung/amp-affiliately-jekyll-theme/_posts/2021-07-30-front-matter.md

 **Options:** `left`, `right`, and `none`

-For example, you can set a left sidebar on a post page by the following:
+For example, you can set a left sidebar on a post by the following:

 ```yaml
 sidebar: left